How to Increase Your Gut Brain Connection Through Diet

 In other words, stress can make your pain feel worse.

-The good news is that you can treat GI conditions and improve your gut health by using techniques for anxiety and depression.
+The good news is that you can treat GI conditions and improve your well being by using techniques for anxiety and depression.

-The gut brain axis can help us rebuild our gut health.
+The gut brain axis can help us rebuild our GI tract.
 It starts with managing your stress.

 Can probiotics help your gut brain connection?